mariakotouza/ARGP-Tool/README.md

 ```

 ##  Run ARGP as a Docker container
+The Dockerfile and the configurations for building the ARGP docker image are available in the *docker* folder.

 The docker image of ARGP is available on DockerHub throught the following link:
 https://cloud.docker.com/u/mariakotouza/repository/docker/mariakotouza/argp.